Distributional Consistency Loss: Beyond Pointwise Data Terms in Inverse Problems: Method

 \subsection{From pointwise to distributional consistency}

-For a predicted signal $\hat{\imy} = f(\imtheta)$, we seek to define a concept of \textit{distributional consistency} between the measured data $\imm$ and the predicted noise distributions $(\mathcal{D}_i(\hat{y}_i))_{i=1}^N$.
-Instead of maximizing the likelihood (i.e. the probability density/mass) of each measured point, we evaluate the CDF of $\mathcal{D}_i(\hat{y}_i)$ at measured point $m_i$ for each $1 \le i \le N$, and consider what information the empirical distribution of these CDF values gives about the quality of prediction $\hat{\imy}$.
+The \textit{Probability Integral Transform} (PIT) provides a simple way to test whether a model’s predicted distributions are statistically consistent with observed data.
+For each measurement~$m_i$ and its corresponding predicted noise distribution $\mathcal{D}_i(\hat{y}_i)$, we compute the cumulative probability

-Figure~\ref{fig:methodology} illustrates this concept.
-For a predicted signal $\hat{\imy}$ (shown in red), we evaluate the CDF of each noise model $\mathcal{D}_i(\hat{y}_i)$ (vertically-oriented Gaussians) at the corresponding observed measurement $m_i$ (black crosses).
-Collecting these CDF values yields an empirical distribution whose shape reflects the quality of the prediction $\hat{\imy}$:
+Each value~$s_i$ represents the \textit{percentile position} of $m_i$ within its predicted distribution.
+The PIT says, that if the model is correctly calibrated, these percentiles are uniformly distributed on~$[0,1]$: about~10\% of data fall below the 10th percentile, 50\% below the median, and so on\footnote{See Appendix \ref{app:probability_integral_transform_continuous} for a full mathematical statement of this result.}.
+Departures from uniformity therefore indicate systematic mismatch between the model and data.

-\begin{itemize} \item If $\mathbf{\hat{y}}$ underfits the data, we expect to see peaks towards CDF values of 0 or 1, showing that too many measured values were unlikely assuming the predicted distributions $(\mathcal{D}_i(\hat{y}_i))_{i=1}^N$. \item If $\mathbf{\hat{y}} = \imy$, in expectation we obtain a uniform distribution, i.e., the probability of obtaining a CDF value of $x$ from a randomly selected measurement should be $x$. \item If $\mathbf{\hat{y}}$ overfits the data, we expect to see a peak of CDF values near 0.5, indicating that each predicted noise distribution $(\mathcal{D}_i(\hat{y}_i))_{i=1}^N$ has been centered on the measurement. \end{itemize}
+Figure~\ref{fig:methodology} illustrates this idea.
+For a predicted signal~$\hat{\mathbf{y}}$ (red curve), we evaluate the CDF of each noise model~$\mathcal{D}_i(\hat{y}_i)$ (vertical Gaussians) at the corresponding measurement~$m_i$ (black crosses).
+Collecting these~$s_i$ values yields an empirical distribution whose shape reflects how well the model explains the data: \begin{itemize} \item \textbf{Underfitting:} a histogram with peaks near 0 or 1 shows that most measurements lie in improbable regions of their predicted distributions $\mathcal{D}_i(\hat{y}_i)$. \item \textbf{Well-calibrated:} a uniform histogram shows that each quantile contains its expected share of data. \item \textbf{Overfitting:} a histogram with a sharp peak near 0.5 shows that most measurements lie near the center of their predicted noise distribution. \end{itemize}

-This observation motivates the definition of \textit{distributional consistency} as when a prediction $\mathbf{\hat{y}}$ induces a uniform empirical distribution of CDF values with respect to measurements $\imm$ and noise models $(\mathcal{D}_i(\hat{y}_i))_{i=1}^N$.
-We formalize this concept in the next subsection.
+This motivates the concept of \textit{distributional consistency}: a prediction is distributionally consistent when the empirical distribution of its CDF values is uniform.
+The next subsection formalizes this intuition into a differentiable loss.